colintbowers/DependentBootstrap.jl/README.md

 In the next section, we discuss the types used by this module, including a type for each bootstrap method.
 The types that represent bootstrap methods invariably (except for one special case) include a field that describes the block length to use with the bootstrapping procedure.

 IMPORTANT: If the user specifies a positive value for this field, then that value will be used as the block length in any calling function.
-If the user specifies a non-positive value for this field, or does not specify a value for this field (in this case it defaults to a non-positive value), then all calling functions will take that to imply that the user wants the function to estimate an appropriate block length from the supplied data, using either the specified block length estimation procedure, or else defaulting to the procedure most appropriate for the supplied bootstrap method.
+This trumps any other consideration, eg a supplied block length method etc. If the user specifies a non-positive value for this field, or does not specify a value for this field (in this case it defaults to a non-positive value), then all calling functions will take that to imply that the user wants the function to estimate an appropriate block length from the supplied data, using either the specified block length estimation procedure, or else defaulting to the procedure most appropriate for the supplied bootstrap method.

 In summary, if some higher being tells you what block length to use, then specify it explicitly, otherwise the software will try and automatically detect the block length for you.

+## A complete description of DependentBootstrap

 #### Type Definitions

 ###### BootstrapParam

-The most important type in this package is named `BootstrapParam`.
-This type stores all the information needed to run a specific bootstrap procedure from start to finish, excluding the actual data that is to be bootstrapped, and every function will accept a `BootstrapParam`, along with the underlying data, as inputs.
+The most important type in this package is `BootstrapParam`.
+This type stores all the information needed to run a specific bootstrap procedure from start to finish, excluding the actual data that is to be bootstrapped.
+Almost every function will accept a `BootstrapParam`, along with the underlying data (in either order) as inputs.
 The fields of `BootstrapParam` are listed now, along with their default values (supplied after the equals sign):
 * numObsData::Int, the number of observations in your dataset.
-One way or another, this field must be supplied by the user.
+One way or another, this field must be supplied by the user, so it has no default value.
-* numObsResample::Int=numObsData, the number of observations that would want *per resample*.
-The vast majority of users will want numObsData = numObsResample, hence this is the default value for this field.
+* numObsResample::Int=numObsData, the number of observations that the user wants *per resample*.
+The vast majority of users will want numObsResample=numObsData, hence this is the default value for this field.
 However, there are legitimate cases where the two should differ.
 * numResample::Int=defaultNumResample, the number of resamples.
 The module includes a constant `defaultNumResample` which is set equal to 600.
-* bootstrapMethod::BootstrapMethod=BootstrapStationary(defaultBlockLength)), the bootstrap method the user wants to use.
+* bootstrapMethod::BootstrapMethod=BootstrapStationary(defaultBlockLength)).
+This field describes the bootstrap method the user wants to use.
 The type `BootstrapMethod` is an abstract type that stores as each of its sub-types a specific bootstrap method type.
-They are discussed in more detail later in this document.
-For now, it suffices to say that the default for this field is the stationary bootstrap using the constant (for the module) `defaultBlockLength` which is set to -1, and essentially tells the module that you want to use an appropriate data-driven method to estimate the block length.
+They are discussed in more detail later in this section.
+For now, it suffices to say that the default for this field is the stationary bootstrap using the constant (for the module) `defaultBlockLength` which is set to -1.
+A non-positive block length is interpreted by the functions in this module as implying that you want to use an appropriate data-driven method to estimate the block length.
-* blockLengthMethod::BlockLengthMethod=BlockLengthPPW2009(BandwidthP2003(), "stationary"), the method for automatically choosing an appropriate block length the user wants to use.
+* blockLengthMethod::BlockLengthMethod=BlockLengthPPW2009(BandwidthP2003(), "stationary").
+This field describes the method for automatically choosing an appropriate block length.
 As with `BootstrapMethod`, `BlockLengthMethod` is an abstract type that stores as each of its sub-types a specific block length method type.
 They are discussed in more detail later in this document.
-For
+For now, it suffices to say that the default block length detection method is the on described in Politis, White (2004) "Automatic Block Length Selection For The Dependent Bootstrap", incorporating the correction in Patton, Politis, White (2009) "Correction To Automatic Block Length Selection For The Dependent Bootstrap".
+Specifically, it is the method that applies the stationary bootstrap, and uses the bandwidth estimator of Politis (2003) "Adaptive Bandwidth Choice".
-* statistic::Union(Function, ASCIIString), the test statistic of interest, ie the user is interested in the distribution of the test statistic stored in this field, which is why they are bootstrapping.
-If this field is set to a function, it must be a function that converts a single input of type `Vector{T}`, where `T<:Number`, and return a `Float64`.
+* statistic::Union(Function, ASCIIString).
+This field stores the test statistic of interest, ie the test statistic that the user is interested bootstrapping, in order to estimate a parameter of the distribution of the test statistic.
+If this field is set to a function, then the function must accept a single input of type `Vector{T}`, where `T<:Number`, and return a `Float64` (for example, `mean`).
 If this field is set to `ASCIIString`, it must be equal to one of the following hard-coded values: `"mean"`, `"median"`, `"variance"`, `"std"` (standard deviation), `"sum"`, `"quantileXX"` (where XX should be set to the percentile of interest, e.g. `"quantile95"` for the 95% quantile)
-* distributionParam::Union(Function, ASCIIString), the distribution parameter of the test statistic that the user is interested in.
-Most user will be interested in either the variance/standard deviation in this field, or else confidence intervals.
+* distributionParam::Union(Function, ASCIIString).
+This field stores the distribution parameter of the test statistic that the user is interested in.
+Most user will be interested in either the variance/standard deviation or else confidence intervals.
 If this field is set to a function, it must be a function that accepts a single input of type `Vector{Float64}` and it can return whatever the user wants.
 If this field is set to `ASCIIString`, it must be equal to one of the following hard-coded values: `"mean"`, `"median"`, `"variance"`, `"std"` (standard deviation), `"quantileXX"` (where XX should be set to the percentile of interest, e.g. `"quantile95"` for the 95% quantile), or `"conf"` for a 95% confidence interval (for now, it has to be 95% - I'll make this more flexible soon).

-The fields of `BootstrapParam` contain two new types, `BootstrapMethod` and `BlockLengthMethod`.
+The fields of `BootstrapParam` contain two new abstract types, `BootstrapMethod` and `BlockLengthMethod`.
 They are discussed now:

 ###### BootstrapMethod